 Looking for more?

-Your three day pass to Great Falls Park is also accepted at C&O Canal National Historical Park, on the Maryland side.
+Your Great Falls Park annual pass is also accepted at C&O Canal National Historical Park, on the Maryland side.
 The Billy Goat Trail, the area's toughest hiking trail, is located there.
 The C&O Towpath is popular for walking, jogging, and bicycling.
 Visit C&O's hiking page for trail details and hiking tips.

 Riverbend Park offers hiking and birding opportunities.
 If you are interested in a round-trip hike from Great Falls Park to Riverbend Park, you can download a trail map for Riverbend Park to help plan your route.